samspadegamedev/Debug-Tools-Local-Asset/notes/Show Debug Message Utility README.txt

 HOW TO ADD TO YOUR PROJECT

-Simple add the debug utility folder to your project either using the my library tab marketplace, or turn it into a local asset and add it that way.
+Simple add the Show Debug Message Utility folder to your project either using the my library tab marketplace, or turn it into a local asset and add it that way.